Alrysc/onb_docs/docs/onb_overview/enums/tilestate.md

 ### Grass

 Tiles with `TileState.Grass` will add damage after a Fire element attack hits an Entity on that Tile.
-Then, the TileState will revert to `TileState.Normal`.

-!!! tip "Grass Burn"
-    In the official games, a Fire element attack will remove Grass even if no Entity is hit.
-    This is not the case in v2.0, but will be in future versions.

-!!! tip "Grass Heal"
+If a Fire element attack is made on the Tile, the Tile will revert to `TileState.Normal`, regardless of whether or not the attack dealt damage.

-    In the official games, WoodBody Characters heal slowly over time while standing on a Grass Tile.
-This does not happen in v2.0, but will in future versions.
+A WoodBody Character will heal slowly over time while standing on a Grass Tile.
+The speed of healing is 1 HP per 20 frames, or 1 HP per 180 frames while the Character has less than 10 HP.

 ### Hidden